 What is a facelift?

 A facelift, or rhytidectomy, is a surgical procedure that tightens the underlying structures - and removes loose or sagging skin - on the mid to lower face and neck.
-Facial muscles may be surgically tightened to improve their tone.
+Facial muscles may be surgically tightened to improve their tone (see right: before and 6 weeks after facelift and blepharoplasty surgery, 71 year old patient).

-Excess fat may also be removed or repositioned as part of the surgery.
+Excess fat may also be removed or repositioned as part of the surgery to create naturally rejuvenated facial curves.

 Sometimes, facelift surgery is combined with fat transfer or dermal filler therapy to replace volume in the mid face that time has taken away.